dirkmueller/presentation-nashville-logclassify/presentation.md

 - Artificial Intelligence
 - Machine Learning
 - k-Nearest Neighbors
-- Build
+- Build    <!-- .element: class="fragment" data-fragment-index="1" -->
-- Baseline
+- Baseline <!-- .element: class="fragment" data-fragment-index="1" -->
-- Target
+- Target   <!-- .element: class="fragment" data-fragment-index="1" -->

 Note:
-- AI involves machines that can perform tasks that are characteristic of human intelligence.
-It's rather general branch of computer science.
-- Stanford University defines machine learning as “the science of getting computers to act without being explicitly programmed”.
+- AI is a growing branch of computer science with a broad scope.
+- ML is a field of artificial intelligence that uses statistical techniques.
-- And Nearest Neighbors is one of the simplest of all ML algorithm that we use in this presentation.
+- And Nearest Neighbors is one of the simplest of all ML algorithms that we will explore today.
+- In this presentation:
   - Build defines generic process that generates logs, e.g. CI jobs, deployment scripts, service operations, ...
   - Baseline defines nominal build
   - Target defines build that we want to analyze.